ssaditya/Ecommute-SE_Project/README.md

 The application provides the users a platform to find commuters that share a common travel route.
 Users can be matched manually and automatically with other users who are taking a considerably mutual route.
 The users can either offer rides in their vehicle or request/accept rides from other users.

 ## Team Members:
-Sai Aditya Sandupatla
+Sai Aditya Sandupatla - Backend
-Vaishnavi Donepudi
+Vaishnavi Donepudi - Backend
-Raj Gopala Vamsee Jaggaraju
+Raj Gopala Vamsee Jaggaraju - Frontend
-Sai Swaroop Nimmagadda
+Sai Swaroop Nimmagadda - Frontend
 ## Tech Stack:
 ### Front-End:
 - React